blacklight/platypush/README.md

 ## Tests

-To run the tests run the `run_tests.sh` from the source root folder - no further configuration is required.
+To run the tests simply run `pytest` either from the project root folder or the `tests/` folder.

 ---